code-lts/sql-backup/README.md

 ```
 ## Extras

-To use an external env file in a custom location use example:
+To use an external env file in a custom location, example :
 ```bash

 export BACKUP_CONFIG_ENVFILE="/home/myuser/secretbackupconfig.env.txt"